 - Please be careful of what you say, as many of the Mexican volunteers and most kids understand English.
 Please also be aware of the testimony that your facial expressions give in response to what is being said or eaten.

-- You will eat lunch and dinner at the youth home with the children and the staff.
-We ask that you eat whatever you take on your plate, as the kids must finish all their food.
+- When eating meals with the children and the staff, we ask that you eat whatever you take on your plate, as the kids must finish all their food.
 While you’re in the food line, you are allowed to ask for less or none of a certain food.

 - We have a US telephone available, however, it is only available for emergency use or to let a family member know that you made it safely.
 If there is something else you may need it for, please talk to the group coordinator.

 - Please be mindful of clutter in the dorm areas as occasional tours are given and we wish to have the space presentable at all times.
 Things like suitcases being nicely stacked or stored, beds made, etc…

 - Only group leaders are allowed to enter the two general offices.
 No one is allowed to go into any other area (including but not limited to: the kitchen, the children’s dormitories, the clinic, carpentry shop, etc).
 If you have any questions or need anything, please ask the group coordinator and do not enter those areas.